-Critical Illness and Disability Insurance are described as living benefits and are available to protect you if you were to contract an illness or injury.
+Critical Illness and Disability Insurance are described as living benefits and are available to protect you if you contract an illness or injury.
 The major difference between the two is the way the contract pays out.

 Disability Insurance is an income replacement tool that covers you for the length of your contract should you be unable to work.
 This can be anywhere from two years up until the age of 65.
 You’ll start to receive this monthly payout once you have satisfied the waiting period of not being able to work.

-Remember you are your biggest asset.
-Most people’s life goals are dependent on their ability to work which is why living benefits are so important from a financial planning standpoint.
+Remember, you are your biggest asset.
+Most people’s life goals are dependent on their ability to work, which is why living benefits are so important from a financial planning standpoint.

 Is insurance worth it or should I just self-insure?

 If you think insurance is expensive now, wait until you get ill.
 There’s a misunderstanding that our public health system covers us for everything.
-This is simply not true.
+This is not true.
 Often life-threatening diseases such as cancer have trial drugs that are not covered by public healthcare, so it could become an expensive situation if you’re sick.